Paige Peterson

 In 2006, she co-authored with Christopher Cerf and illustrated the best-selling children's book Blackie, The Horse Who Stood Still, published by Rizzoli.
-Peterson also illustrated Charles Dickens A Christmas Carol, edited by Jesse Kornbluth.
+Peterson also illustrated Charles Dickens A Christmas Carol, and Black Beauty, both edited by Jesse Kornbluth.
 Peterson facilitated the editing, publishing and production of Jon M. Huntsman's book Barefoot to Billionaire: Reflections on a Life's Work and a Promise to Cure Cancer.
 She was the Vice President of Special Projects for Welcome Books, where she had an imprint, Cerf & Peterson.